ilios/user-guide/dashboard/calendar-search-and-filter-options.md

 ![Program Detail View](../images/calendar_srch_images/program_detail_view.png)

-### Load Filters Based On Academic Year & School
+### Load Filters Based On School

-The Course List and Program/Cohort List in the filters are associated with the selection in the Academic Year Selector shown below.
-The lists may also be determined by the School Selector (if applicable), which is to the right of the Academic Year Selector.
-Only the courses or program/cohorts associated with the selected Academic Year (and School) will be available for filtering selection.
-This does not necessarily mean that the Course doesn't extend forward or backwards into a different Calendar or Educational year.
-This drop-down only and specifically controls the lists of courses and cohorts available for filtering --- not the display of information on the calendar itself, which will always show events for all available stretches of time.
+The Course List and Program/Cohort List in the filters is determined by the value selected in the School Selector drop-down (if applicable), which is available only in "All Events" mode and only if you have access to more than one school.

+In "My Schedule" mode, there is no need to use this because your schedule will appear with events displayed from any applicable school.
+Only the courses or program/cohorts associated with the selected School will be available for filtering selection.

 **Flexibility:** It is possible to select a Course or Session Type from any selected year and then go select one from another Academic Year or School if that is what you want to do.